DarkMasquerader/Data-Analysis-Project-2/Diary.md

 - Dynamic loading
 'about this job', appears to load dynamically
-To solve, had to enforce sleeps and button interactions to get the data
+To solve, had to enforce sleeps and button interactions to get the data to load into the HTML before saving

 - Different URL's per region

+- Location
+Tableau wasn't able to identify states in default format

+Had to split, and then create dictionary